 It may come as no surprise brunch was the first (second, and third) meal I ate at Launderette.
-I began going in summer 2016 after moving to Austin.
+I began going in the summer of 2016 after moving to Austin.

 My friend Nick had already experienced the pancakes and could hardly contain his excitement to go back (at every opportunity).

-Once I'd tried them while sitting on the delightful covered patio, I understood why.
+Once I'd tried them while sitting on the delightful covered patio of this former laundromat, I understood why.

-Launderette opened its doors in the Holly neighborhood of East Austin back in 2015.
+Launderette opened its doors in the Holly neighborhood of Austin's east side back in 2015.
 It was an immediate hit, both locally and nationally.

 In Launderette's first year, this casual neighborhood restaurant serving modern American food with Mediterranean influences was named Restaurant of the Year by Eater Austin.